How to Teach a Dog to Stay

 5. Repeat, several times

-What if the dog gets up?
+What if your dog gets up?

 Treat streaming – fading the treats